 Why study mathematics at Cambridge?

-Good reasons are that you enjoy mathematics, you are good at mathematics, and you are looking for a course that interprets mathematics in a broad sense.
+Good reasons are that you enjoy mathematics, you are good at mathematics, and you are looking for a course that interprets mathematics in the broadest sense.

 - is designed to integrate students from a wide range of backgrounds;